Phantom139/wrf-gaea-run/README.md

 ### Contents ###
 This git repository contains the following subdirectories:
   * post: The folder containing the two post-processing methodologies used by this script.
-    * UPP: The Unified Post-Processor 3.1 package scripts, support for both GRIB/GRIB2 to GrADS
+    * UPP: The Unified Post-Processor 3.2 package scripts, support for both GRIB/GRIB2 to GrADS
+	  * includes: A collection of the WRF binary files required to run the UPP process
+	  * parm: Parameter files required by UPP
+	  * scripts: Additional scripts needed for post-processing
 	* Python: A plotting package based off of the wrf-python library
   * scripts: The python scripts used by this package
     * Application.py: The script package containing the execution path of the program
 	* ApplicationSettings.py: Classes used to apply program settings via control.txt
 	* Cleanup.py: Classes and methods used to clean output files and logs after program completion
 	* Jobs.py: Classes and methods used to submit and monitor WRF jobs to clusters
+	* Logging: Singleton class instance that handles logging the program process to a text file
 	* ModelData.py: Classes and methods used to manage various data sources for the model
 	* Template.py: Classes and methods used to modify and write template files
 	* Tools.py: Extra classes and methods used as support tools for the program